metalsmith/in-place/Readme.md

 > A metalsmith plugin for in-place templating

 This plugin allows you to render templates.
-The default templating engine is [jstransformer](https://github.com/jstransformers/jstransformer), but you can use any engine you like.
 For support questions please use [stack overflow][stackoverflow-url] or our [slack channel][slack-url].

 ## Installation